 Teens solving mysteries or fighting supervillains (“Scooby-Doo,” “Josie and the Pussycats,” and their clones)

-The signature trend of this decade was the prevalence of shows that were copies of 1969’s “Scooby-Doo, Where Are You?” and 1970’s “Josie and the Pussycats.”
+The signature TV animation trend of the 1970s was the prevalence of shows that were copies of 1969’s “Scooby-Doo, Where Are You?” and 1970’s “Josie and the Pussycats.”
 Both shows and their knockoffs featured either teens solving mysteries (like Mystery, Incorporated) or teenage rock groups fighting villains (like the Pussycats).

 The massive success of “Scooby-Doo” led the networks (and Hanna-Barbera itself) to produce a lot of similar shows.
 Said shows also had the advantage of complying with prevalent anti-violence standards (more on that below), versus the superhero shows of the 60s.

-The number of clones was large enough that Boomerang once had them as a programming block, titled “Those Meddling Kids.”
+There were enough clones produced that Boomerang once featured them in their own block, titled “Those Meddling Kids.”